JosephPBaruch/HomeServer/README.md

 ## Upcoming Tasks
 - Host a multi-container application using kubernetes.
 - Create bots to ping my website joestack.org to test what my hardware can handle.
+Only can do this locally.
 - Learn how to loadbalance with k8s and throw bots at it to test.
 - Run my personal website (joseph-baruch.com) on my server.
 - Run Kaley's website on server.
 - Configure a DNS server to block adds.
 - Create a website with Google Ads.
+- Run my own VPN on my server or people to connect to.